abdelrahmanmetwally/PDOP-aws_3tier_architecture/README.md

   - **Web Tier**: The external load balancer distributes traffic to web servers.
   - **Application Tier**: The internal load balancer distributes API requests to application servers.

-#### Health Checks
-- **Purpose**: Continuously monitors the health of instances to ensure only healthy instances receive traffic.
-- **Implementation**:
-  - **Web Tier**: Health checks by the external load balancer to ensure web servers are responsive.
-  - **Application Tier**: Health checks by the internal load balancer to ensure application servers are operational.

 #### Auto Scaling Groups
 - **Purpose**: Automatically adjusts the number of running instances based on traffic load to maintain performance and cost efficiency.
 - **Implementation**:
   - **Web Tier**: Auto-scaling based on metrics like CPU usage or request count to add or remove web server instances.
   - **Application Tier**: Auto-scaling based on similar metrics to adjust the number of application server instances.

-#### AWS Certificate Manager (ACM)
-- **Purpose**: Manages SSL/TLS certificates to secure data in transit between clients and your application, ensuring encrypted communication.
-- **Implementation**:
-  - **Certificate Provisioning**: ACM provides and manages SSL/TLS certificates for your domain `learnaws.co.in`.
-  - **Certificate Deployment**: The ACM certificates are associated with the public-facing Application Load Balancer (ALB) to enable HTTPS traffic.
-  - **Automatic Renewal**: ACM automatically renews certificates before they expire, ensuring uninterrupted secure connections.

-#### Amazon Route 53
-- **Purpose**: Manages DNS records and directs user traffic to the appropriate AWS resources, optimizing for performance and reliability.
-- **Implementation**:
-  - **DNS Management**: Route 53 handles DNS queries for the domain `learnaws.co.in`, translating it into IP addresses for your Application Load Balancer.
-  - **Traffic Routing**: Route 53 directs client requests to the public-facing Application Load Balancer based on DNS records.
-  - **Health Checks and Failover**: Optionally, Route 53 performs health checks on your endpoints and can automatically reroute traffic to healthy resources if needed.

 ### Summary